unc-csxl/orientation/comp210/java_tutorial.md

 </tr>
 </table>

 You will notice a few common themes throughout a lot of these syntax differences.
-In Java, we do not use `def` to create functions - instead, the *return type* of the function goes first!
-If there is no return type for a function, you must write `void` as the return type, like so:
+In Java, we do not use `def` to create methods - instead, the *return type* of the method goes first!
+If there is no return type for a method, you must write `void` as the return type, like so:

 <table>
 <tr><th width="520">Python</th><th width="520">Java</th></tr>